 #everynamecounts: New information on survivors of the Cap Arcona?

 One of the world’s worst maritime disasters was the sinking of the Cap Arcona and the Thielbek on May 3, 1945, in the Bay of Lübeck.
 The Allies bombed the ships by mistake.
-Most of the people on board were concentration camp prisoners like Dariusz Wiaderek and Maurice Herment.
-One was just 21, the other was 48 years old.
-While Dariusz managed to swim ashore, Maurice died in the water.
+Most of the people on board were concentration camp prisoners like Dariusz Wiaderek and Kazimierz Biel.
+They were just 21 and 23 years old.
+While Dariusz managed to swim ashore, Kazimierz died in the water.
 Who else was on board?
 Where did they all come from?
 We have joined forces with the municipal archives of Neustadt in Holstein to look for answers to these questions in a special card file.
 It comes from a post-war camp and contains 19,200 cards.
 Some of the people accommodated in the camp were survivors of the disaster.
 Who were they?
 As part of a new #everynamecounts drive, we are appealing for volunteers to help digitize the index cards in this file.

 At the end of April 1945, the final days of the Second World War had arrived.
 The SS were driving survivors from various concentration camps on death marches to Holstein – one of the few parts of the German Reich they could still retreat to.
-Maurice Herment was on one of these marches.
-He was a French railway man and resistance fighter and had been deported from Tergnier in northern France to Neuengamme concentration camp as a political prisoner in 1944.
+Kazimierz Biel was on one of these marches.
+He was born in Krakow in 1921 and was just 19 years old when the National Socialists deported him to the Neuengamme concentration camp.
 Now, he and 7,000 other people crammed together on several ships off the coast of Neustadt were waiting to be liberated by the Allies.

-The only thing Maurice Herment’s family have to remember him by is a wallet containing photos and documents that was stored in our archives for decades.
-The Nazis confiscated all his personal belongings when he was arrested in 1944.
-We tried to trace his relatives during our first #StolenMemory exhibition, which we put on in Paris in 2018.
-Recently, we managed to return the mementoes to them.
-(Photo: Arolsen Archives)
+The only thing Kazimierz Biel’s family have to remember him by is his student ID card with his photo and other personal documents that were stored in our archives for decades.
+The Nazis confiscated all his personal belongings when he was arrested.
+In 2018, we were able to return the mementoes to his nieces and nephews, who never got to know their uncle.
+(Photo: Arolsen Archives/ Cornelis Gollhardt)

 Fatal mistake at the end of the war

-Maurice was probably on board the passenger ship Cap Arcona, when British planes dropped bombs in the bay on May 3, thinking the concentration camp ships that were anchored offshore were naval ships.
+Kazimierz was probably on board the passenger ship Cap Arcona, when British planes dropped bombs in the bay on May 3, thinking the concentration camp ships that were anchored offshore were naval ships.
 The Cap Arcona and the Thielbek – a freighter – caught fire and capsized.
-Maurice did not have a chance, he went down with the Cap Arcona.
+Kazimierz did not have a chance, he went down with the Cap Arcona.
 Over 6,500 people died.
+The Allies were able to identify Kazimierz by name because of his prisoner number, and he was later buried in Haffkrug cementry in the Bay of Lübeck.

 List of the identified bodies recovered after the disaster, scan stored in the Arolsen Archives (Photo: https://collections.arolsen-archives.org/de/document/3413431)